dylanlim-jy/data-interview/README.md

 The shop's details, including their PostCo account managers are in `shops.csv`.
 The `shipping_status.csv` has descriptions on each shipment status.

+From the questions below, select **two** questions to work on in the next **40 minutes**.

+Use the corresponding files (`q1.py`, `q2.py`, `q3.py`) to code your answers.
 Feel free to pause, Google up documentations, and ask questions.
 Don't forget to have fun!

-# Your tasks
+# Questions
 Q1.
-[10 minutes] Provide the breakdown of return reasons by shop.
+Provide the breakdown of return reasons by shop.
 Which shop had the highest number of faulty products?

 Q2.
-[10 minutes] Which account manager generated the most revenue on 17 February 2022?
+Which account manager generated the most revenue on 17 February 2022?
 (Revenue = USD5 per returned shipment)

 Q3.
-[10 minutes] What is the average delivery time for each country?
+What is the average delivery time for each country?
 (Delivery time = interval between picked_up and returned)

-Q4.
 [BONUS] Can you spot any oddities about the data?
 How would you check for these?